IBM/cloud-native-starter-security-workshop/workshop/app-sec-exercise-01/README.md

 #### Step 2: Run the web-api-secure Microservice

-Open a second terminal and start the service on port 8081.
+Open a third terminal and start the service on port 8081.

 ```sh
 cd $ROOT_FOLDER/web-api-secure